- Search The Registry

 - My Account

 James left Motown for the Reprise division of Warner Bros.
-Records as of the album Wonderful (July 1988), which featured his number one R&B hit "Loosey's Rap," on which he was accompanied by rapper Roxanne Shante.
+Records as of the album Wonderful (July 1988), which featured his number one R&B hit "Loosey's Rap," on which rapper Roxanne Shante accompanied him.
 Yet, his "punk funk" didn't seem to rest comfortably with the trend toward rap/hip-hop.
-In 1989, James charted briefly with a medley of the Drifters hits "This Magic Moment" and "Dance With Me."
-In 1990, MC Hammer scored a massive hit with "U Can't Touch This," which consisted of his rap over the instrumental track of "Super Freak."
+In 1989, James charted briefly with a medley of the Drifters' hits "This Magic Moment" and "Dance With Me."
+In 1990, MC Hammer scored a massive hit with "U Can't Touch This," which consisted of his rap over the instrumental track "Super Freak."